py2ai/py2ai.github.io/_posts/2021-02-24-How-to-send-audio-from-PyAudio-over-socket.md

 ---
+categories:
+- Socket Programming Series
+description: This tutorial is about using PyAudio and TCP sockets for server-client transfer of audio stream
+featured-img: matthiasgroeneveld
+keywords:
+- Audio Streaming
+- PyAudio
+- Socket Programming
+- Python
+- TCP
+- UDP
 layout: post
+mathjax: true
+tags:
+- Socket Programming
+- Python
+- PyAudio
+- Audio Streaming
+- TCP
+- UDP
 title: How to send audio data using socket programming in Python
-categories: [Socket Programming Series]
-mathjax: true
-featured-img: matthiasgroeneveld
-description: This tutorial is about using PyAudio and TCP sockets for server-client transfer of audio stream
-tags: [Socket Programming, Python, PyAudio, Audio Streaming, TCP, UDP]
-keywords: [Audio Streaming, PyAudio, Socket Programming, Python, TCP, UDP]
 ---

 Hi!
 Let's say we have an audio file (.wav), and we want to send it to the client so that the client can listen the stream as a playback in real-time.
 For this purpose we require PyAudio and socket programming.
 PyAudio enriches